Law (LA)

 LA 999z Reading People & Judging Credibility - 1 Hour

-This course will reveal in an entertaining and interactive format, how to perceive the most important clues about other people, what it means, and how to use the information you glean in the practice of law.
+This course reveals, in an entertaining and interactive format, how to perceive the most important clues about other people, what it means, and how to use the information you glean in the practice of law.
 Delivery Mode: Traditional Juris Doctor.